AmosDinh/GNNpapersearch/README.md

 The training takes 36 hours on a P100 Nvidia GPU.
 At the end of training the GNN still has only seen 1 million target edges (but more than a billion nodes).

 We create our own qualitative benchmark by specifying a query paper and the result we want to obtain and get the rank of the item we want to be ranked highly (only technical/ml domain). <br>
-Comparing against PCA-reduced TF-IDF, the approach achieves a mean rank of 90e3 out of 2.3e6 compared to 190e3 out of 2.3e6.
+Comparing against PCA-reduced TF-IDF, the approach achieves a mean rank of 90,000 out of 2.3 million compared to 190,000 out of 2.3 million (TF-IDF approach).

 [1] Yao, L., Mao, C., & Luo, Y. (2019, July).
 Graph convolutional networks for text classification.
 In Proceedings of the AAAI conference on artificial intelligence (Vol. 33, No. 01, pp. 7370-7377). <br>
 [2] Hu, Z., Dong, Y., Wang, K., & Sun, Y. (2020, April).
 Heterogeneous graph transformer.
 In Proceedings of the web conference 2020 (pp. 2704-2710). <br>